viktorkuznietsov1986/self_driving_cars_udacity/CarND-TrafficSigns/writeup.md

 * Number of epochs: 50
 * Batch size: 128

-I experimented with different values for learning rate, keep_prob and number of epochs and ended up with the optimal numbers shown above.
+I experimented with different values for learning rate, keep_prob, batch_size and number of epochs and ended up with the optimal numbers shown above.

 As the future part of my work I plan to get rid of constant number of epochs and come up to early stopping which may help to save training time and get the best training experience.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.